AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/textEditor/markdown.rst

 ----

 .. warning::
   Make sure you have **blank lines before and after** the horizontal rule.
-Otherwise, if you use ``---`` to intend to create a horizontal rule, you will make the line above a level 2 heading.
+Otherwise, if you use ``---`` as the intend to create a horizontal rule, you will make the line above a level 2 heading.

 +-------------------------------------+-------------------------------------------------+
 | ✅ Do this                          | ❌ Don't do this                                |